mrismanaziz/Reforestation/README.md

-## People who don't eat gluten are really going against the grain.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.